benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q009.png)

-**Nonidenticality Constraint** is used when different (nonidentical) concrete entities must be assigned to several rectangles in the pattern.
+**Nonidenticality Constraint** is used when different (nonidentical) concrete entities must be assigned to several typed entities of the same type / several untyped entities.
 Here is an example:

 _**Q5:** Any person whose dragon was frozen by a dragon owned by two of his parents_